+The electrical and electric products Panasonic manufactures and sells consist of various raw materials and components supplied through a long supply chain from material manufacturers to many component manufacturers.
 To contribute to the achievement of the global goals set at the WSSD, it is important for us to disclose and communicate information on the chemical substances used in our products across the supply chain, for which we must promote cross-industrial initiatives to establish and disseminate an effective system.
-We are a member of the Joint Article Management Promotion consortium (JAMP) together with about 440 major companies from various industries, such as chemical, component, and equipment manufacturers.
+Panasonic is a member of the Joint Article Management Promotion consortium (JAMP).
+Approx 440 major companies from various industries, such as chemical, component, and equipment manufacturers are also members of JAMP.
 We are proactively formulating, utilizing, and disseminating chemical substance management standards and systems through this organization.
-Since fiscal 2005, we have been using a product chemical substance management system to gather data concerning the chemical substances contained in the components and materials for our products from our suppliers.
-In July 2009 we asked our suppliers to submit the data in a common format by JAMP, and approx. 10,000 suppliers are currently using this format.